fccm/ocaml-xlib/README.txt

   http://caml.inria.fr/cgi-bin/hump.fr.cgi?contrib=183
   http://caml.inria.fr/cgi-bin/hump.fr.cgi?contrib=225

-The license of this project is not clearly written in the archieve, I have written to its author to ask him, and it can be used under the GPL license.
+The license of this project is not clearly written in the archive, I have written to its author to ask him, and it can be used under the GPL license.